MasterBin-IIAU/Unicorn/assets/train.md

 # Tutorial for Training

 Every experiment is defined using a python file under the `exps/default` folder.
 Experiments about object detection and object tracking start with `unicorn_det` and `unicorn_track` respectively.
-In the next paragraphs, ${exp_name} should be replaced with specifc filenames (without .py).
+In the next paragraphs, {exp_name} should be replaced with specifc filenames (without .py).
 For example, if you want to train unicorn with convnext-tiny backbone for object tracking, replace ${exp_name} with unicorn_track_tiny

 ## Detection & Instance Segmentation